 There is a slightly higher proportion of former police officers within the Investigations department as it is recognised that a highly skilled team, familiar with undertaking serious and complex investigations, is required to deal with the significant nature of the work undertaken.

 Those, such as former police officers, with expertise in dealing with situations such as deaths in custody, crime scene management, road traffic matters, firearms incidents and family liaison support bring a depth of experience and specialist skills to the investigations referred to the PIRC.
 Currently, 54% of staff within the Investigations Team previously served with one of the former eight Scottish legacy forces.

-The remaining 46% of the Investigations Team comprises staff drawn from a variety of investigatory backgrounds, including recruits from the Fire and Rescue Service, the former UK Borders Agency, Trading Standards and the Armed Services.
+The remaining 46% of the Investigations Team comprises staff drawn from a variety of investigatory backgrounds, including recruits from the Fire and Rescue Service, Trading Standards and the Armed Services.

 From the outset, the PIRC has operated a scheme to train new recruits who have no previous investigatory experience.
-This has proved to be extremely successful, with three former trainees now working as established members of the Investigations Team.
-Four further recruits are currently on the programme and we hope to continue developing new recruits in this way.
+This has been extremely successful, with eight trainees having completed the course and gone on to become Investigators.
+Eight further recruits are currently on the programme and we hope to continue developing new recruits in this way.

 The gender balance amongst staff within the organisation is 52% male and 48% female.